ibrows/IbrowsSonataTranslationBundle/README.md

 ```

-To start using the bundle, register the SonataTranslationBundle and LixikTranslationBundle in your application's kernel class:
+To start using the bundle, register the SonataTranslationBundle and LexikTranslationBundle in your application's kernel class:

 ```
 <php